 The takeaway?
 Don’t feel that you have to do a certain exercise in a cookie-cutter way.
 Find what you enjoy (think back to when you were a kid if you have to), what you are good at, identify all the rewards – no matter how small, and be open to changing it up.
 If you’re with a group, adjust it to fit what makes you feel good, don’t feel pressured to do it just like everyone else.

 Keeping track of progress, either on paper or with a form of technology is part of staying on track.
 It can make you get real with yourself, and you can see even the smallest amounts of progress, which can be motivating!

 People who have the most confidence in staying active have several things in common: They plan ahead, prepare in advance for obstacles, find something they like to do, and stick to the activity that’s most rewarding.
 This will take some trial and error – identify what you like to do, how you can easily measure progress, and discover what trips you up.
 Have patience in the beginning!
 Consider figuring out your process as the first goal if you have to.
 The more you understand about yourself and what works, the better the chances you will reach your long-term goals!

-Are you ready to start?
+Are you ready to identify your health goal’s definition?
 Click the button below!

 Check out my Bookstore to see what’s there.